the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure that the page title does not encode (em)dashes before passing it on.
 [TEC-4049]
 * Fix - Ensure that the page title does not encode apostrophes before passing it on.
 [TEC-4058]
 * Fix - Ensure that filter_single_event_details_event_website_label() only filters the label for the website field.
 [ECP-921]
-* Tweak - remove unused template file to avoid confusion.
+* Tweak - Remove unused template file to avoid confusion.

 = [5.9.0] 2021-08-24 =